niladridutt/awesome-startup/README.md

 - Shopify E-commerce Report: Get your free Ecommerce report.
 - W3C validator: Easy-to-use markup validation service.

-# Social Media + Community Management
+# Social Media and Community Management
 - WriteRack: The best way to tweetstorm.
 - Spruce: Make Twitter ready images in seconds.
 - Click To Tweet: Get more shares on your content.